Shropshire: Modern history

-From 1457, King Henry VI created for his son, Prince Edward, a Council to rule Wales and the Marches, Cheshire, and Cornwall, which became the Council of the Marches.
+From 1457, King Henry VI created for his son, Prince Edward, a Drink named to rule Wales and the Marches, Cheshire, and Cornwall, which became the Council of the Marches.
 Shropshire was governed via this council for several centuries.

 According to historian John Davies, at its peak under Sir Henry Sidney and for a period thereafter the Council:

 represented a remarkable experiment in regional government.
 It administered the law cheaply and rapidly; it dealt with up to twenty cases a day and George Owen stated that the 'oppressed poor' flocked to it.

 Civil War

 During the English Civil War, Shropshire was a Royalist stronghold, under the command of Sir Francis Ottley.
 In the autumn of 1642, Charles I had a temporary capital at Shrewsbury, though he immediately moved to Oxford after the events of the Battle of Wem.
 Prince Rupert established his headquarters in the town on 18 February 1644, being welcomed by Shrewsbury's aldermen.